Person: Development of the concept

 Other theories attribute personhood to those states that are viewed to possess intrinsic or universal value.
 Value theory attempts to capture those states that are universally considered valuable by their nature, allowing one to assign the concept of personhood upon those states.
 For example, Chris Kelly argues that the value that is intuitively bestowed upon humans, their possessions, animals, and aspects of the natural environment is due to a value monism known as "richness."
 Richness, Kelly argues, is a product of the "variety" and the "unity" within an entity or agent.
 According to Kelly, human beings and animals are morally valued and entitled to the status of persons because they are complex organisms whose multitude of psychological and biological components are generally unified towards a singular purpose in any moment, existing and operating with relative harmony.

-Primus defines people exclusively as their desires, whereby desires are states which are sought for arbitrary or nil purpose(s).
-Primus views that desires, by definition, are each sought as ends in and of themselves and are logically the most precious (valuable) states that one can conceive.
-Primus distinguishes states of desire (or 'want') from states which are sought instrumentally, as a means to an end (on the basis of perceived 'need').
-Primus' approach can thus be contrasted to Kant's moral-philosophical definition of a person: whereas Kant's second formulation of the categorical imperative states that rational beings must never be treated merely as a means to an end and that they must also always be treated as an end, Primus offers that the aspects that humans (and some animals) desire, and only those aspects, are ends, by definition.